My Sweet Lord: 2001 – "My Sweet Lord (2000)"

 In January 2001, Harrison included a new version of the song as a bonus track on the remastered All Things Must Pass album.
 Titled "My Sweet Lord (2000)", it features Harrison sharing vocals with Sam Brown, the daughter of his friend Joe Brown, backed by mostly new instrumentation, including acoustic guitar by his son Dhani and tambourine by Ray Cooper.
 The track opens with a "snippet" of sitar, in Leng's description, to "emphasize its spiritual roots".
 Harrison said that his motivation for remaking the song was partly to "play a better slide guitar solo".
 As further reasons, he cited the "spiritual response" that the song had long received, together with his interest in reworking the tune to avoid the contentious musical notes.
 Of the extended slide-guitar break on "My Sweet Lord (2000)", Leng writes: "[Harrison] had never made so clear a musical statement that his signature bottleneck sound was as much his tool for self-expression as his vocal cords."

+Harrison's limited vocal ability is notable due to his illness at the time.
+In this version, Harrison's lead vocals are supported halfway through the song by Sam Brown.
 Elliot Huntley opines that Harrison's vocal was more "gospel inflected" and perhaps even more sincere than on the original recording, "given his deteriorating health" during the final year of his life.

 This version also appeared on the January 2002 posthumous release of the "My Sweet Lord" charity CD single, comprising the original "My Sweet Lord", Harrison's reworking, and the acoustic run-through of "Let It Down" (with recent overdubs, another 2001 bonus track).
 Proceeds went to Harrison's Material World Charitable Foundation for dispersal to selected charities, apart from in the United States, where proceeds went to the Self Realization Fellowship.
 For some months after the single release, a portion of "My Sweet Lord (2000)" looped on Harrison's official website over screen images of lotus petals scattering and re-forming.
 It also appears on the 2014 Apple Years 1968–75 reissue of All Things Must Pass.